iViewlabs-internal/Entertainment-Hub/README.md

     3) after that open your terminal in main folder and run a commond:  npm install and hit enter (it will install all the dependancies that have required in this project)

-    4) now, you can follow a commond to run your project:
+    4) now, you can follow a commond to run your project: npm start
   # npm start

     it will start your server on local host and you will be redirect to the home page of the application by default.